wrenoud/Aggregus-api/Experience/API.md

 ### Published

-This is an Experience that the host feels ready to share on the website, and is pending approval.
+This is an _Experience_ that the _Host_ feels ready to share on the website, and is pending _Approval_.
+This can still be edited but will need to be _Published_ after an _Update_.

     _details: {
         published: true,